 Without a wildlife corridor, animals can’t get to the food, shelter and mates they need to survive.

-Let's Protect Our Mountain Range Eco-System Running Through The Heart of LA City
+Let's Protect Our Mountain Range and its Eco-System

-Tell Los Angeles Planning Committee You Support Wildlife Corridors
+Tell the Los Angeles Planning Committee That You Support Wildlife Corridors and Habitat Protection

 CLAW, Councilmember Paul Koretz and the Santa Monica Mountains Conservancy have now partnered to protect wildlife corridors throughout our hillsides.